awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-cloudformation.md

 ## Service\-linked roles created when you enable integration<a name="integrate-enable-slr-cloudformation"></a>

-The following [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) is automatically created in your organization's accounts when you enable trusted access\.
-These roles allow AWS CloudFormation Stacksets to perform supported operations within the accounts in your organization\.
+The following [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) is automatically created in your organization's management account when you enable trusted access\.
+This role allows AWS CloudFormation Stacksets to perform supported operations within your organization's accounts in your organization\.

-You can delete or modify these roles only if you disable trusted access between AWS CloudFormation Stacksets and Organizations, or if you remove the member account from the organization\.
+You can delete or modify this role only if you disable trusted access between AWS CloudFormation Stacksets and Organizations, or if you remove the member account from the organization\.
 + Management account: `CloudFormationStackSetsOrgAdmin`
 + Member accounts: `CloudFormationStackSetsOrgMember`

 ## Service principals used by the service\-linked roles<a name="integrate-enable-svcprin-cloudformation"></a>

-The service\-linked roles in the previous section can be assumed only by the service principals authorized by the trust relationships defined for the role\.
+The service\-linked role in the previous section can be assumed only by the service principals authorized by the trust relationships defined for the role\.
 The service\-linked roles used by AWS CloudFormation Stacksets grant access to the following service principals:
 + Management account: `stacksets.cloudformation.amazonaws.com`

   You can modify or delete this role only if you disabled trusted access between StackSets and Organizations\.